awsdocs/aws-elemental-mediastore-user-guide/doc_source/cors-policy-viewing.md

 # Viewing a CORS Policy<a name="cors-policy-viewing"></a>

 Cross\-origin resource sharing \(CORS\) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain\.
+You can use the console or the AWS CLI to view a CORS policy on a container\.

 **To view a CORS policy \(console\)**